avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/Experiment-First-Impression.md

 `cat /etc/shadow`{{execute HOST1}}

-Now open the **Kibana** tab which is available next to the **Terminal** tab and lookup the corresponding events. if you are opening Kibana for the first time you always have to set the *Kibana Index Pattern* with corresponding *Time* attribute.
-The attribute in our example is called *time*.
+Now open the **Kibana** tab which is available next to the **Terminal** tab and lookup the corresponding events. if you are opening Kibana for the first time you always have to set the *Kibana Index Pattern* with corresponding *Date* attribute.
+Our index which is currently created is called *sysdig* with a corresponding date attribute in our example is called *time*.

+Now play around on your es Pod and try to trigger the Falco alerting.
+Don't forget to *exit* to return to the *management console*

+`exit`{{execute HOST1}}